Must-See Spots Are: Las Vegas Strip Walking Tour

 The Flamingo Wildlife Habitat

 A surprising highlight is the Flamingo Wildlife Habitat, a peaceful oasis in the middle of the hustle.
 You’ll see flamingos, pelicans, exotic ducks, and colorful koi fish—an unexpected splash of nature amidst the neon.
-The habitat used to host a favorite bar with 50-cent beers, but even now, it remains a scenic bird sanctuary, perfect for a quick breather.
+The habitat used to host a favorite bar with 50-cent beers, but even now, it remains a scenic bird sanctuary, great for a quick breather.

 The Grand Bazaar Shops and Bellagio Conservatory